phronmophobic/blog/markdown/ui-model.md

 - if there's more to do, loop
 - clean up

 Many event loops will follow a similar pattern.
-Most ui frameworks have _the_ event loop which is hidden deep within the belly of the beast. <!-- It's easy to forget that it's even there.
+Most UI frameworks have _the_ event loop which is hidden deep within the belly of the beast. <!-- It's easy to forget that it's even there.
 Since most UI libraries are monolithic, it's wouldn't be feasible to provide your own event loop anyway.  -->As mentioned before, one of the promises of simplicity is flexibility.
 In membrane, when the platform toolkit allows, the decision of which event loop to use can be made independently of other architectural decisions.
 Most developers will use the good-enough default, but there will still be the option to use or create an alternative event loop should the use case demand it.

 Some requirements for the event loop are imposed by operating systems and platforms.
 Some requirements are dictated by the application.
 For example, it may be useful to have a different event loop for development and testing purposes.
 Allowing event loops to be swapped out is an opportunity for frameworks to provide good options for specific use cases (eg. games, editors, document viewers, etc).
 For complex applications, it's common to use whatever hooks are available (eg. `setTimeout`, `requestAnimationFrame`) to try to suitably customize the event loop, but adding a bunch of hooks usually leads to an [inner platform effect](https://en.wikipedia.org/wiki/Inner-platform_effect).